ryanbates1990/dnd/Plot Points/Session3.md

 - "Here take this.
 It will aid you.
 It will allow you to speak to plants" Pulls out a small vial of a deep green liquid and hands it to the party

 ### If the PC's talk to the mushrooms.

+- "Friendly Mushrooms who haven't felt themselves lately."
+"Feels like I'm not in control of my own thoughts sometimes, it's maddening"

+- The Demon: "What do we have here?
+A sack of nutrients."
+Casts dominate person and says, "Kill them all."
+DC 16 to save.

+### If they travel through the jungle with no aim:

+- Mushrooms can cast dominate person anyway
+- A group of lambeosaurus can cross their path like deer. (mohawk like feathers)
+- Can be attacked by a Majungasaurus if someone strays from the path.
+- If they sleep outside, can be attacked by a Ankylosaurus